MSU Billings Catalog

 Community Engagement

-MSU Billings strives to connect students to the community through meaningful service and educational opportunities.
-We believe community involvement strengthens a sense of responsible and productive citizenship, which creates a lifelong commitment to service and leadership.
+MSU Billings is committed to connecting students with meaningful service and educational opportunities that extend beyond the classroom.
+We believe that getting involved in the community builds responsible, engaged citizens, and inspires a lifelong commitment to service and leadership.

 Housing & Residence Life